netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 The load balancing virtual server is configured with an IP address (virtual IP address or VIP) that is obtained in one of the following ways:

-- Automatically assign a virtual IP address to the service using the IPAM controller provided by Citrix.
+- By automatically assigning a virtual IP address to the service using Citrix IPAM controller.
 The solution is designed in such a way that you can easily integrate the solution with ExternalDNS providers such as [Infoblox](https://github.com/kubernetes-incubator/external-dns/blob/master/docs/tutorials/infoblox.md).
 For more information, see [Interoperability with ExternalDNS](../how-to/integrate-externaldns.md).

--  Specify IP address using the `spec.loadBalancerIP` field in your service definition.
+- By specifying An IP address using the `spec.loadBalancerIP` field in your service definition.
 The Citrix ingress controller uses the IP address provided in the `spec.loadBalancerIP` field as the IP address for the load balancing virtual server that corresponds to the service.

 ## Expose services of type LoadBalancer with IP addresses assigned by the IPAM controller